heremaps/xyz-documentation/docs/cli/hexbins.md

 You'll be prompted to enter a title and description, and Data Hub will generate a unique ID for your dataset.
 Copy this as you'll need it to access the data and generated hexbins.

+!!! note
-!!! note some of the features in this file do not have any coordinates -- the HERE CLI will report these as errors.
+    Some of the features in this file do not have any coordinates -- the HERE CLI will report these as errors.

 After the upload finishes, you can preview the map using geojson.tools